Pancreatic Islet Cell Biology Core

 - Pancreatic islet isolation from mouse or rat.

-- Islet perfusion to measure insulin, glucagon and cAMP release (in connection with the Radioimmunoassay Core).
-Batch incubation experiments to measure insulin, glucagon and cAMP release (in connection with the Radioimmunoassay Core).
+- Batch incubation experiments to measure insulin, glucagon and cAMP release (in conjunction with the Radioimmunoassay/Biomarkers Core).

-- Quantitating oxygen consumption of perifused freshly isolated or cultured islet tissue using optical methods (requires 500-600 islets).
+- Quantitative oxygen consumption of perifused freshly isolated or cultured islet tissue using optical methods (requires 500-600 islets).

-- Investigating the behavior of free intracellular Ca2+ using state of the art fluorescence imaging techniques.
+- Free intracellular Ca2+ measurements using new instrumentation for state of the art fluorescence imaging (Zeiss Observer.Z1 with AxioVision softwere).

 Please remember to acknowledge the Institute for Diabetes, Obesity and Metabolism, the DRC grant (P30DK19525) and the services of the Islet Cell Biology Core in any ensuing research publications.